 Review: La Roche-Posay Toleriane Double Repair Face Moisturizer UV Broad Spectrum SPF 30

 After I had an unfortunate experience with an entirely different sunscreen last year, I was on the hunt for an inexpensive sunscreen that would provide real protection without causing an adverse reaction.
 My skin was experiencing increased sensitivity at the time, so that made using a sensitive skin-friendly formula mandatory.
-I realized I never fully gave La Roche-Posay a chance, so I decided to explore their assortment of sunscreen options.
+I realized I never truly gave La Roche-Posay a chance, so I decided to explore their assortment of sunscreen options.
 I landed on Toleriane Double Repair Face Moisturizer UV Broad Spectrum SPF 30 and was not disappointed.
-Shortly thereafter, La Roche Posay’s products – including this sunscreen – have blown up all over social media.
+Shortly thereafter, La Roche Posay’s products – including this sunscreen – blew up up all over social media.
 It’s not without good reason.
-While I’ve only tried a few of their products so far, I’ve had great results with most of them.
+While I’ve only tried a handful of their products so far, I’ve had great results with most of them.

 In this post, I will address all features and key ingredients of this sunscreen.
 By now, I’m sure we all know sunscreen is the best way to prevent skin cancer, visible signs of aging (including hyperpigmentation and wrinkles), and burning, so I will spare you all the lecture, and perhaps talk about that in another post.